ding-lab/TinDaisy-Core/docker/README.md

-Build docker image containing SomaticWrapper (CWL branch) and all necessary software to run it.
+Build docker image containing TinDaisy-Core and all necessary software to run it.

-`./docker.testing` includes scripts to start docker image and execute specific steps from within the docker environment.
+`../docker.testing` includes scripts to start docker image and execute specific steps from within the docker environment.
 This is useful for debugging and feature development.

 `./StrelkaDemo.dat` includes small test dataset (`StrelkaDemo`) which is used for testing of workflow.

-See also [TinDaisy](https://github.com/ding-lab/tin-daisy) for a workflow wrapper which includes SomaticWrapper:CWL
+[TinDaisy](https://github.com/ding-lab/TinDaisy) is an associated CWL-based workflow wrapper which includes TinDaisy-Core

 ## Tags

-Images are tagged with,

-`docker tag cgc-images.sbgenomics.com/m_wyczalkowski/somatic-wrapper:cwl-dev cgc-images.sbgenomics.com/m_wyczalkowski/somatic-wrapper:20180926`

-and then pushed with
-`docker push cgc-images.sbgenomics.com/m_wyczalkowski/somatic-wrapper:20180926`
+Currently TinDaisy-Core has the following image:
+`cgc-images.sbgenomics.com/m_wyczalkowski/tindaisy-core`

+These should be tagged with specific versions.